jarupxx/renRename/README.md

 ## Summary

 This program allows you to serializes files in subfolders within a specified folder and assign them sequential numbers.
 It follows the order of names in the Explorer and avoids duplicate errors, enabling you to easily reassign file names from "000.jpg, 001.jpg~" to "001.jpg, 002.jpg~" and so on, all in a single operation.

+If you specify a file, the files in that folder will be serialized.

 ## Usage

 ```renRenWinGUI.py "C:\path"```